 These observations aren’t conclusive if the floor is solid (e.g. concrete).
 However, the wall is load-bearing if any roof or floor joists run on the wall.

 Also, a load-bearing wall may continue up into the next storey.

 Do I need planning permission or Building Regulation approval to remove a load-bearing wall?

-You only need planning permission to remove a load-bearing wall if the property is a listed building, and there is no guarantee that this will be granted.
+You only need planning permission to remove a load-bearing wall if your property is a listed building.

 The removal of a load-bearing wall requires Building Regulations approval in all cases.